phalacee/phxUserScripts/README.md

-webcomark
+WebCoMark
 =========

-Auto Bookmarking of Web Comics with Last Read recall.
+Auto Bookmarking of Web Comics with Last Read recall - Works with TamperMonkey and GreaseMonkey in Chrome and Firefox.